yetone/vbuild/README.md

 // module.exports = {port: 5000}
 ```

 To use it, you can add `--config [path]` in CLI arguments.
-If no path was speified, it defaults to `vbuild.config.js`.
+If no path was speified, it will use `vbuild.config.js` if it exists.

 [⬆ back to top](#toc)